Important Dates for Class of 2022 Admissions Cycle

 - Attach your Statement of Purpose.
 This is a 1-2 page explanation of your career goals and why you wish to earn your MHA degree at the University of Florida.

-- In addition to submitting a statement of purpose, applicants must complete two of the following essays.
+- *In addition to submitting a statement of purpose, applicants must complete two of the following essays.
 While other elements of your application provide us with details regarding your academic and professional accomplishments, essays offer insight into who you are rather than just what you have achieved.
+Upload both essays as a single document to the “Resume/Other” section on the on-line application form.

 There are no length or word-count requirements for these essays.
 Please just answer the questions honestly and authentically, without regard to what you think the “right” answer is.